 Colorado grower elected new president of National Potato Council

-Fourth-generation Colorado potato grower Bob Mattive has been elected president of the National Potato Council for 2024.
-The NPC installed its 2024 executive committee this week at the organization’s annual Washington Summit.
+Colorado potato grower Bob Mattive has been elected president of the National Potato Council for 2024 at the Washington Summit.

 Mattive, of Monte Vista, Colo., is a partner of Worley Family Farms in Monte Vista.
 He most recently served as NPC’s first vice president and vice president of environmental affairs.